input-output-hk/jormungandr/doc/advanced/03_starting_genesis_praos_blockchain.md

 ### Delegating stake

-Now that there is both your stake key registered and there are stake pools available in the block0 you need to delegate to one of the stake pool.
+Now that there is both your stake key and there are stake pools available in the block0 you need to delegate to one of the stake pool.
 Follow the instruction in [delegating stake](../stake_pool/delegating_stake.md).